Let me tell you a story about storytelling in business — the most important, most under-appreciated, leadership skill.

 That’s why Mackay’s books sold more than 10 million copies.
 That’s why he has earned millions on the corporate speaking tour.
 He has a flair for the dramatic and a natural, friendly way of connecting with people through his home-spun stories.

 There are no secrets to great storytelling It’s in our DNA.
 It’s as natural as walking or hopping on a bike after 25 years of not riding.

 Honestly.
 Anyone can do it.
 But in my experience, most business people do not.

 They recite facts.
 They present cases.
 They try to impress with a lot of industry jargon.
 They literally talk till they’re blue in the face trying to convince, sell and cajole, when all they really need to do is tell a good story.

 Storytelling is the only tried-and-true formula for holding people’s attention.
 Politicians know that.
 Comedians know that.
 Journalists know that.
 Even scientists and engineers know that stories are the key to getting their work widely accepted.

 And now, neuroscientists have seen the fMRI data that proves that storytelling triggers the brain in uniquely positive ways.
-(Oxitocin synthesis)
+(Oxytocin synthesis)

-Paul Zak, writing for Harvard Business Review sums it up:
+Paul Zak, writing for Harvard Business Review, sums up the importance of great storytelling:

 There are many models you can borrow from for your own brand storytelling.